 NIA probing if PDP youth president was actively involved in terror conspiracy case

-New Delhi, Nov 26: The National Investigation Agency has learnt that the youth president of the PDP arrested in connection with a terror conspiracy case was in touch with some of the key accused in the case.
+New Delhi, Nov 26: The National Investigation Agency (NIA) has learnt that the youth president of the PDP arrested in connection with a terror conspiracy case was in touch with some of the key accused in the case.

 On Wednesday, the NIA arrested the youth president of the PDP in connection with the terror conspiracy case of suspended Jammu and Kashmir Police DSP Davinder Singh.